- Up to 3x points

 In addition to redeeming points for travel or cash, points may be converted 1:1 to miles or points in seven airline programs and four hotel programs.
 That transferability gives the card an extra degree of flexibility and value.

-Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases, come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi Double Cash card.
+Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases (1% when you buy plus an additional 1% when you pay), come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi Double Cash card.

 A solid alternative cash-back card for overseas travelers would be the Capital One Quicksilver Cash Rewards credit card.
 The card offers a 1.5 percent cash rebate on all purchases, with no earning limit or category restrictions.
 There's no annual fee, and it's a MasterCard, so it will be accepted widely.